-Our day begins outdoors, all together at the stump circle, in what we call Morning Meeting.
-This meeting has a variety of components : greeting, singing, a fun movement piece that we all do together or playing a group game, and sit spots.
+Our day begins outdoors.
+We gather together at the stump circle in what we call Morning Meeting.
+This meeting has a variety of components : greeting, singing, a fun group movement piece or group game, and sit spots.

-We start the day greeting one another in a variety of ways throughout the year as a way for each child to start their day firmly in the belief that they are part of this community.
+We start each school day by greeting one another in a variety of ways as a way for each child to start the day firmly in the belief that they are part of the school community.

-Throughout the year we sing many songs.
-These are seasonal songs or songs with movement or folk songs.
-We sing together to laugh together, to smile together, and to share our voices.
+Throughout the year we sing many songs together.
+Through seasonal songs, folk songs, or songs that incorporate movement, we sing together to laugh together, to smile together, and to share our voices.

-Children love to move and play games, so the movement piece of Morning Meeting is there to honor the children's natural inclinations, as well as encourage them to work together as a whole group.
+The movement component of Morning Meeting is there to honor the children's natural inclinations, as well as encourage them to work together as a whole group.

-A weekly routine that supports our class community is Class Meeting.
+Class Meeting is a weekly routine that supports the health and vibrancy of our class community.
 In the beginning of the school year, we use this time to think about our hopes, goals, and dreams for the school year.
-Then the children work together to create classroom norms that support us in achieving those hopes and goals.
-For example, one year the Classroom Norms were: be kind, do the most work we can, listen to each other, and include everyone.
-These norms help to guide our actions, and we refer to these norms throughout the year.
+The children also work together to create classroom norms that support us in achieving those hopes and goals.
+In the past, Classroom Norms have included: be kind, do the most work we can, listen to each other, and include everyone.
+These norms help to guide our actions, and serve as a strong point of reference through the school year.

-Our weekly Class Meeting also allows us to address issues as they emerge in the community.
+As the school year progresses, our weekly Class Meeting also allows us a forum to address issues as they emerge in the community.
 We talk about issues that bother us at school, and we use restorative circles to hear more about those issues.
-For example, some issues that we have talked through at Class Meeting include: when someone interrupts a teacher or child who is talking, when a classmate is in your personal space, when a group is playing a game at recess and no one wants to be "it", etc. Class Meetings give us a structure within which to work on the issues that arise as we live, learn, and work alongside each other.
+For example, we have talked through thoughts and feelings related to: when someone interrupts a teacher or child who is talking, when a classmate is in your personal space, when a group is playing a game at recess and no one wants to be "it".
+Class Meetings give us a structure within which to work on the issues that arise as we live, learn, and work alongside each other.

-Each March, children at The Mill School perform a class play at the Dirigo Grange in Freedom Village.
-The play offers a unique medium for self expression.
-It is a wonderful way to honor multiple intelligences.
-It presents the children with real problems to solve, and true collaboration is necessary for success.
-Performing the play offers opportunities for memorization as well as authentic work in the language arts of speaking and listening.
+Each March, children at The Mill School prepare and perform a class play at the Dirigo Grange in Freedom Village.
+The play offers a unique medium for self expression, and provides a clear illustration of how true collaboration is necessary for success.
+It is a wonderful way to honor multiple intelligences, and presents the children with real problems to solve.
+Additionally, performing the play offers opportunities for memorization, as well as authentic work in the language arts of speaking and listening.
 The school play brings the group together as a cohesive unit, working towards a common goal.
-It is a tradition that we really enjoy and we feel that it helps us to build our class community.
+It is a tradition that we really enjoy and one we feel truly fortifies our class community.